josanabr/ilsci/provisioning/vagrant/README.md

 ## Box

 A box is a package format for Vagrant environments.
-A box is a fundamental piece of the Vagrant tool because it defines the parameters of a VM.
+A box is a fundamental piece of the Vagrant tool because in it is specified the parameters to rule the definition of a VM.

-A box file, which is actually a tar file, contains three files
+A box file, which is actually a tar file, contains three files:

 - A [virtual] hard disk where the actual operating system resides.
 - An ovf file where a set of basic specifications of a VM is defined.
 - A Vagrantfile.

+**Where those boxes can be found?**
-You can find boxes from web sites such as:
+You can find a plethora of boxes from these web sites:

 - [https://vagrantcloud.com/](https://vagrantcloud.com/)
 - [https://cloud-images.ubuntu.com/vagrant/](https://cloud-images.ubuntu.com/vagrant/)

+Now, lets see how many boxes are defined in your environment.
-If you run this command
+Then run the following command

 ```
 vagrant box list
 ```

 It is possible that **none** box is listed.
 If your environment has not any box then you **can not** create any VM yet.
-Lets add some box files to your environment.
+Lets add some boxes to your environment.

 ### Adding a box

 There are at least two basic ways to add a box

-- Using a URL which points to a box
+- Using a URL which points to a box.
-- Passing as argument to the `box` command a &lt;username&gt;/&lt;box name&gt;
+- Passing as argument to the `box` command a &lt;username&gt;/&lt;box name&gt;.

 #### Using a URL